There's Nothin' Like 'em!

 Mid America Ag Research has a chemical deworming protocol listed on their website.
 We have not tried this protocol.
 We have used herbal deworming for many years.
 Either way, it is very helpful, easy, and relatively inexpensive to get fecals done through this lab.
 Just grab fresh poop and mail it off with an ice pack and a check.
 Easy Peasy!

-Other herbal deworming options:
+Commercially prepared herbal deworming options: